FrenchGithubUser/Hatt/README.md

 # <img width="50px" style="margin-bottom:-12px;" src="./frontend/public/images/hatt-logo.png" alt="Hatt"></img> Hatt

+## Hatt is no longer being updated on this repo
+### If yo wish to maintain it, send a message on the discord server and I will link your fork on this readme

 This tool allows to search for files through multiple websites, with an intuitive user interface.
 Similarly to what [Jackett](https://github.com/Jackett/Jackett) does, but for DDL (direct download) and streaming.

 <p align="center">